MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 * *TimestampColumnName* - a datetime column, based on which the table is partitioned (optional).
 Timestamp column must exist both in the external table schema definition, and in the output of the export query, when exporting to the external table.
 * *PartitionByTimeSpan* - a timespan literal to partition by.
-* *StorageConnectionString* - One or several paths to Azure Blob Storage blob containers (or virtual folders under blob containers), including credentials.
+* *StorageConnectionString* - One or several paths to Azure Blob Storage blob containers / Azure Data Lake Store file systems (or virtual directories / folders), including credentials.
 See [storage connection strings](../api/connection-strings/storage.md) for details.
 It is highly recommended to provide more than a single storage account to avoid storage throttling if [exporting](data-export/export-data-to-an-external-table.md) large amounts of data to the external table.
 Export will distribute the writes between all accounts provided.

 *Optional Properties*: